 We provide regular training to our staff.
 In 2021, we spent € 116,000 on training and development programs.
 Training covers both educational issues, including health and safety - and new skills (such as customer relationship management, digital and data analytics etc.).
 Wereldhave employees spent 947 hours in training in 2021.
-Within our
+Within our workforce, we also identify key talents - we aim to retain these talents, where possible, by matching market rates for salaries and benefits, and offering attractive opportunities for career advancement.

-Including incremental salary payments following closure of French management office.
+- Including incremental salary payments following closure of French management office. - Please note that we did not conduct an employee survey in France in 2021, given the planned phase-out of our French operations.

-Please note that we did not conduct an employee survey in France in 2021, given the planned phase-out of our French operations.
 Employee Net Promoter Score (eNPS), similar to NPS, measures employees' willingness to recommend Wereldhave as an employer to others.
 The eNPS survey was introduced in 2021 at Wereldhave.